 **More detail**

-Reports which directories the filesystem tools may touch: the readable roots (anything under them can be read) and the working directory (the only writable location, where relative paths resolve; a per-conversation subdirectory when run from a chat).
-Call this first to learn the absolute paths before reading or writing files.
+Reports which directories the filesystem tools may touch: the readable roots (your home directory and the app's spring-ai-playground folder - anything under them can be read) and the single working directory for this chat (the only writable location, where relative paths resolve).
+Files the user uploads are saved under the working directory's `uploads/` subfolder, so after calling this you can `listDir` the working directory or its `uploads/` folder to see the files already there, then `readTextFile` one to re-process it.
+Call this first to learn the absolute paths.
 Takes no arguments.
 Uses safety.fs.readRoots() / workspace().

 **Parameters**